Control of spatiotemporal chaos by stochastic resetting: Discrete-time maps under stochastic resetting

-\textit{Discrete-time maps under stochastic resetting.--} Let us consider the dynamics generated by a deterministic discrete-time map interspersed with random resetting events.
+Let us consider the dynamics generated by a deterministic discrete-time map interspersed with random resetting events.
 The resulting stochastic map can be formulated as

-for $n \geq 0$.
-Here, $0 \leq r \leq 1$ is the rate at which trajectories are reset to their initial condition $x_0$.
-The state of the system at time $n$ is given by $x_n$.
-Let us first examine how resetting affects the temporal aspect of chaos by considering zero-dimensional maps where $f(x)$ is a non-linear function of $x$.
+where $x_n$ denotes the state of the system at time $n \geq 0$.
+Here, $0 \leq r \leq 1$ is the probability, at each time step, to reset the system to its initial condition $x_0$.
+Let us first examine how resetting affects the temporal aspect of chaos by considering zero-dimensional maps where $f(x)$ is a non-linear function of the state $x$.
 Later, we shall examine the spatial aspects by generalizing to multidimensional-vector states living on a lattice of size $L$, $x_n = \{x_{n,\,i}\}_{i=1 \ldots L}$.
 The dynamics in Eq.~(\ref{eq:gmap}) are explicitly Markovian but this encompasses non-Markovian evolutions with finite time kernel at the cost of adding auxiliary degrees of freedom.

 In the absence of resetting ($r=0$), the deterministic map $f$ is assumed to be ergodic, reaching a unique stationary distribution $p_{\rm st}(x) := \lim\limits_{N\to\infty}\frac{1}{N+1} \sum_{n=0}^N \delta(x-x_n) >0 \ \forall \, x $, independently of the choice of initial condition.
 Additionally, we assume that the deterministic map is chaotic.
 This manifests as a positive Lyapunov exponent $\lambda$ defined as $\lambda := \lim\limits_{n\to\infty} \frac{1}{n} \log \big{|} {\delta x_n}/{\delta x_0} \big{|}$, where $\delta x_n$ is the variation of $x_n$ due to an infinitesimal perturbation $\delta x_0$ applied to the initial condition $x_0$.
 Ergodicity ensures that $\lambda$ is independent of the choice of $x_0$.